minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 ### Why is there no firmware available for S11, Z9?
 On these models the power wiring won’t allow to squeeze more out of them, so it makes no sense to make custom firmware.
 You should use the stock one.

+### Is it possible to add S15 to Hive OS?
+At this moment, for this model we offer only a client for monitoring.
+Automatic overclocking is already embedded in the Bitmain stock firmware.

 ### Do I need to pay to use the firmware?
 No. The firmware takes a 2% dev fee automatically.
 This is done in parallel mining, without hashrate dips or suspension of the main mining process.